 Therefore, in some cases, hyphenated domains may have a negative impact on readability.

 Impact of hyphens (dashes) in domain names in terms of domain availability and usability

-Your choice of weather you’ll buy a domain name with dashes or not, should also depend on the domain availability.
+Your choice of whether you’ll buy a domain name with dashes or not should also depend on the domain availability.

 You should absolutely check if a hyphenated or non-hyphenated version of the domain name already exists.